 As expected, the December 30, 2021 explosion at the Curtis Bay Terminal, one of two United States East Coast terminals we utilize to export our coking coal product overseas, coupled with the increased COVID-19 case rates and general labor shortages our rail service providers experienced, negatively impacted our volume of coking coal shipments in the first quarter of 2022.
-While rail service in our Metallurgical Segment improved late in the first quarter, and Curtis Bay operated at reduced rates during the first quarter of 2022, continued improvement will be required to meet our annual shipment volume forecasts.
+Rail service in our Metallurgical Segment improved in the second quarter of 2022.
+However, continued improvement will be required to meet our annual shipment volume forecasts.
 We continue working diligently with our rail service provider, and work to secure alternative vessel loading opportunities to attain our shipment forecasts.
-At this time, we believe we will make up the first quarter of 2022 shipment shortfall over the course of the remainder of 2022; however, our ability to make up this shortfall will, at least in part, be based on factors that are outside of our direct control.
+We currently expect second half of 2022 coking coal shipments to increase approximately forty percent over the first half of 2022.
+Our ability to meet this expectation will, at least in part, be based on factors that are outside of our direct control.

 China's ban on importation of Australian coal remains in place, and we believe the supply of previously impounded Australian coal that was released during the fourth quarter of 2021 has been effectively exhausted.
+Russian coking coal, offered at discounts to published indices, has become a larger share of Chinese and Indian imports, but logistical, financial, and quality constraints exist as barriers to further increase in Russian supplies to these markets.
+Australian and North American coking coal supplies remain constrained compared to pre-COVID-19 levels, despite coking coal index values staying persistently above long-term historical averages.
+Recently, there have been reports that China's ban on importation of Australian coal might be lifted in the near future.
+If this occurs, trading patterns may shift again, and volatility should be expected.

-North American coking coal supply remains constrained compared to pre-COVID-19 levels, despite historically high indices.
-Some new supplies have been added to the market, in particular, our new Leer South longwall operation.
-Still, some of the high cost coking coal mine idlings announced during 2020 remain in place, and production and logistical disruptions also constrain supply.
+Some new coal supplies have been added to the market, in particular, our new Leer South longwall operation.
+However, some production and logistical disruptions remain and constrain supply.
 The duration of specific supply disruptions is unknown.
-We believe that underinvestment in the sector in recent years underlies the current market situation.
-In the current environment, we expect coking coal prices to remain volatile.
-Longer term, we believe continued limited global capital investment in new coking coal production capacity, normal reserve depletion, and continuing economic growth will provide support to coking coal markets.
+We believe that underinvestment in the sector in recent years underlies both the current and longer-term market dynamics.
+In the current environment, we expect coking coal prices to remain volatile, and the expectation of reduced demand may continue to put downward pressure on coking coal indices in the near term.
+Longer term, we believe continued limited global capital investment in new coking coal production capacity, normal reserve depletion, and a return to economic growth will provide support to coking coal markets.

-Domestic thermal coal consumption was supported by continued high natural gas prices during the first quarter of 2022.
+Domestic thermal coal consumption remains supported by continued high natural gas prices during the first half of 2022.
 Our thermal segment shipment volume increased significantly year-over-year, but was constrained by rail service capacity.
-Longer term, we continue to believe thermal coal demand will remain pressured by continuing increases in subsidized renewable generation sources, particularly wind and solar, and planned retirements of coal fueled generating facilities.
-Currently, however; the sustained increase in natural gas prices has led to a significant economic advantage for coal fired electricity generation.
-We believe coal generator stockpiles are likely below desired levels at many power stations.
-In the wake of the Russian invasion of Ukraine, international thermal coal market indices increased to historical highs.
-While we are effectively completely committed for 2022 Thermal Segment sales at currently planned production levels, we do have some export volume that remains open to pricing based on these indices.
+Longer term, we continue to believe thermal coal demand in the United States will remain pressured by continuing increases in subsidized renewable generation sources, particularly wind and solar, and planned retirements of coal fueled generating facilities.
+Currently, however, domestic natural gas prices remain at levels that provide a significant economic advantage for coal fired electricity generation.
+We believe coal generator stockpiles are likely below desired levels at many United States power stations.
+In the wake of the Russian invasion of Ukraine, and the associated disruption of European natural gas supplies, international thermal coal market indices increased too, and have remained at historical highs.
+While we are effectively completely committed for 2022 Thermal Segment sales at planned production levels, we do have some export volume that remains open to pricing based on these indices.